Architecture Drift Score: Is Your Documentation Telling the Truth? - Archyl Blog

 Architecture Drift Score: Is Your Documentation Telling the Truth?

 Open any project in Archyl, click the heartbeat icon in the header, and hit "Compute Drift Score."
-In a few seconds, you'll see a number between 0 and 100:
+In a few seconds you get a number:

 What It Actually Checks

-The drift analysis is lightweight by design — a single API call to your git provider, no AI, no file content fetched.
+The drift analysis is lightweight by design: one recursive tree request to your Git provider, no AI, no file content fetched.
 It validates your architecture across five dimensions:

 Systems — Does your repository name match the documented system?
 We use the same PascalCase naming convention as the AI discovery pipeline, with fuzzy matching so EkoAuthz matches a repo named authz.

 Containers — Do the top-level directories in your repo correspond to documented containers? frontend/ matches FrontendWebApp. backend/ matches BackendApiServer.
-Infrastructure containers (databases, queues, monitoring) that don't have source directories are correctly excluded — they're valid documentation of external services, not drift.
+Infrastructure containers (databases, queues, monitoring) that don't have source directories are excluded, because they're valid documentation of external services rather than drift.
+The next section covers what that exclusion costs.

 Components — Are the components under each container still valid?
 If the parent container's directory exists, its components are presumed valid.
 If the container directory is gone, all its components are flagged.